saket88/tic-tac-toe/README.md

 1. [] Add certain validations.
 2. [] Show some message once game is tied.
-3. [] Need to do some refactoring for certain functions at the GameState classwhich has grown enormous now :)
+3. [] Need to do some refactoring for certain functions at the GameState class in the backend which has grown enormous now :)